mariondechallens/KTH/README.md

+# Exchange-Semester
-# AR, MA and ARMA models applied on time series data
+AR, MA and ARMA models applied on time series data in R